-Part of the problem is that emotions are subjective and difficult to measure.
-Since most animals don't have the ability to speak-at least in any way humans can understand-they can't tell us what they are feeling.
+In 1872, Charles Darwinwas one of the first scientists to

+propose that animals do have

+emotions.
+The debate continued

+into the 20th century.
+Part of

+the problem is that emotions

+are subjective and difficult to

+measure.
+Since most animals

+don't have the ability to speak-

+at least in any way humans can

+understand-they can't tell

+us what they are feeling.
+More

+recently, some scientists are

-Some scientists are coming up with new scientific
+coming up with new scientific

 methods to objectively assess and measure animal emotions.

-Martine Hausberger led a team of scientists who investigated the emotional states of horses.
-They used electroencephalogy (EEG), a method for measuring brain waves.
-They attached a headset device onto horses' heads so their brain waves could be measured as they went about their day.
+For example, Martine

+Hausberger is an animal scientist

+at the University of Rennes

+in France.
+She led a team of

+scientists who investigated the

+emotional states of horses.
+They

+used electroencephalogy (EEG),

+a method for measuring brain

+waves.
+They attached a simple

+EEG headset device onto horses'

+heads so their brain waves could

+be measured as they went about

+their day.

-They found that horses that roamed freely outdoors with other horses had more brain waves called theta waves.
+They found that horses that roamed freely with their herd outdoors had more brain waves called theta waves.
 In humans, theta waves are believed to reflect calm and well-being.
 Horses that lived in stalls and had little contact with other horses had more gamma brain waves.
-In humans, these waves are associated with anxiety and stress.
+These waves are associated in people with anxiety and stress.

-Other research has found that picking up a mouse by its tail can make it unhappy for the rest of the day, and an unexpected sugar treat can improve a bee's mood.
+Other research has found that picking up a mouse by its tail can make it unhappy for the rest of the day, while an unexpected sugar treat can improve a bee's mood.

-The research is important for people who support animal rights.
+The research is important for

+people who support animal rights.
 Knowing that animals have emotions could drive changes in how we treat animals in our care.
+An example is a proposed law in the U.K. that would make it illegal to boil lobsters alive.
+The law would require swifter, less painful methods of killing lobsters to avoid their suffering.